 So there, you have a smaller fraction!

 5. Needless to say, math is just FULL of fractions.
 You can’t avoid them.
-Fractions are in the money we use, in the distances we cover, in the areas calculated to change the flooring in our houses or how much paint we need for a new colour on the walls, in the statistics you’d preferably be able to read yourself so some government won’t trick you into believing their propaganda, in how big of a mortgage you can afford or how to stay out of debt so the banks or credit card companies don't trick you either.
+Fractions are in the money we use, in the distances we cover, in the areas calculated to change the flooring in our houses or how much paint we need for a new colour on the walls, in the statistics you’d preferably be able to read yourself so you can always argue based on real data, in how big of a mortgage you can afford or how to stay out of debt so the banks or credit card companies don't trick you either.
 Handy stuff, right?

 As you can probably gather, the most interesting - and I dare say wonderful! - thing about knowing your multiplication tables is that it really helps multiplying your math knowledge.
 You can’t do much without multiplication, can you?
 You get stuck at that level.
 So why wouldn’t you learn those tables and get unstuck?
 Here’s a few strategies: